intchous/Text2SVG/README.md

 rm -rf pypotrace
 ```

-Note: The repository is still in progress, and the code needs to be optimized for clarity and simplicity.
+**Note:** The repository is still in progress, and the code needs to be optimized for clarity and simplicity.

+### TODO

+1. Add training and inference scripts.
+2. Add explanations for parameters.

 ## Text to SVG with VSD